91072puu/Clinical_Study_Project_R-Python/README.md

 ## Clinical Study Project in R & Python

-This project explores idea how to reproduce standard clinical trial data processing tasks (e.g., SDTM, ADaM generation) using R and Python.
+This project aims to explore idea how to reproduce standard clinical trial data processing tasks (e.g., SDTM, ADaM generation) using R and Python.
 It is aimed at:

 - Statistical programmers familiar with SAS
 - Clinical trial professionals interested in open-source tools